thomas-adriano/gradle-hot-swap/README.md

 * The IDE must compile the sources after save or change;

 ### Caveats
-* In eclipse, after the first time you execute the `gradle run` (application plugin task) you have to refresh the target project, otherwise hot swap will just not work.
+* In eclipse, after the first time the `gradle run` (application plugin task) is executed, you have to refresh the target project, otherwise hot swap will just not work.